mwmarszalek/mwmarszalek/README.md

 <h1>Projects:</h1>

-[MacrOS® - Calorie Calculator & Tracking App - Front-end](https://github.com/mwmarszalek/MacrOS_frontend) | [Back-end](https://github.com/mwmarszalek/MacrOS_backend): MacrOS is a full-stack calorie tracking application, with functionality allowing users set nutrition goals, track and view their daily food/calorie/macro intake and monitor their progress over time.
+<h3><a href="https://github.com/mwmarszalek/MacrOS_frontend">MacrOS® - Calorie Calculator & Tracking App - Front-end</a> | <a href="https://github.com/mwmarszalek/MacrOS_backend">Back-end</a>: MacrOS is a full-stack calorie tracking application, with functionality allowing users set nutrition goals, track and view their daily food/calorie/macro intake and monitor their progress over time.
 It was developed as a team project over 14 days using Javascript, React and Bootstrap, with a Java Spring Boot server and a PostgreSQL database.
 I took a lead on programming the onboarding and registration process.
-Since development it has been beta tested by a number of fitness enthusiasts including a former professional rugby player who say that the user experience and quality of tracking put it leagues ahead of its main competitor myfitnesspal.
+Since development it has been beta tested by a number of fitness enthusiasts including a former professional rugby player who say that the user experience and quality of tracking put it leagues ahead of its main competitor myfitnesspal. </h3>

 <p align="center">